scilus/nf-scil/docs/SUBWORKFLOWS.md

 nf-core subworkflows create
 ```

-That will ask you to give a name for your subworflow then the author name (github username).
+It will ask you to give a name for your subworkflow and an author name (use your github username).
 Alternatively, you can use the following command to supply directly those informations :

 ```